MicrosoftDocs/customer-insights/ci-docs/apis.md

 ### Server-to-server application permissions

-The [app registration section](#create-a-new-app-registration-in-the-azure-portal) outlines how to register an app that requires a user to sign in for authentication.
-Learn how to create an app registration that doesn't need user interaction and can be run on a server.
+Create an app registration that doesn't need user interaction and can be run on a server.

 1. On your App registration in the Azure portal, go to **API permissions**.

 1. Select **Add a permission**.

 1. Select the **APIs my organization uses** tab and choose **Dynamics 365 AI for Customer Insights** from the list.

 1. For **Permission type**, select **Application permissions** and then select the **CustomerInsights.Api.All** permission.